Walking Group 3 – Medium Walks

 Telephone: 01565 632904 or 07773 022373

-Please contact me if you need more information or would like to go on our distribution list for more details of the walks.
-Alternatively you are welcome to just turn up at the starting point.
+Please contact me (details above) if you need more information or would like to go on our mailing list.

 Walks approx. 5 miles, well behaved dogs welcome